Skip to content

 Nominal vs Market Value

 We define the nominal value of the shares as the face value of the share or the value as recorded at Companies House.
+When considering nominal value, it is important to note that:

-Often, for small businesses, the nominal value of your company’s ordinary shares is £1 because this was the default value when registering your company with Companies House.
-However, you can select a nominal value, such as £0.01 per share.
+• often, for small businesses, the nominal value of your company’s ordinary shares is £1 because this was the default value when registering your company with Companies House.
+However, you can select a nominal value, such as £0.01 per share;

-Later, after your company has generated revenue and become successful, the nominal value of your shares may be considerably less than the market value.
+• later, after your company has generated revenue and become successful, the nominal value of your shares may be considerably less than the market value.

 Consider the following example.